 Getting Outside in The Winter

-The key takeaway here is that it doesn’t really matter what you do, but that it’s consistent, fun, and gets the whole family moving.
-If you need a little help getting started, be sure to tag us in this winter as part of your family movement routine.
-We still have limited spaces available in some of our winter programs across the GTA, and our new Guaranteed Fun Promise means you’ll always have a good time at Sportball!
+The key takeaway is that it doesn’t really matter what you do to keep you and your kids moving in the winter, but how you do it that matters.
+Create a routine that’s consistent, fun, and gets the whole family motivated to move despite the weather.
+If you need a little help getting started, be sure to tag Sportball in this winter as part of your family movement routine.
+Find a class near you today! ❄️❄️❄️